George Hepplewhite: Life and work

 Very little is known about Hepplewhite himself.
 Some established sources list no birth information; however a "George Hepplewhite" was born in 1727 in Ryton, County Durham, England.
 According to some sources, he served his apprenticeship with Gillows in Lancaster, but the Oxford Dictionary of National Biography is sceptical about this.
-He was also a member of the London Society of CabinetMakers.
+He was a member of the London Society of Cabinet Makers.

 He based himself in London, where he opened a shop.
 After he died in 1786, the business was continued by his widow, Alice.
-In 1788 she published a book with about 300 of his designs, The Cabinet Maker and Upholsterers Guide, with two further editions published in 1789 and 1790.
+In 1788 she published a book with about 300 of his designs, The Cabinet-Maker and Upholsterer's Guide, with two further editions in 1789 and 1794.
 It was not until years after his death that his designs started to receive recognition.
 While some have attempted to attribute the furniture design to his wife Alice, there is no evidence that she was the original creative force behind the work beyond her publication of the reference guide after his death.

 With contemporaries such as Thomas Chippendale producing pieces in a variety of styles, Hepplewhite's famed style is more easily identifiable.
 Hepplewhite produced designs that were slender, more curvilinear in shape and well balanced.
 There are some characteristics that hint at a Hepplewhite design, such as shorter more curved chair arms, straight legs, shield-shape chair backs, all without carving.
 The design would receive ornamentation from paint and inlays used on the piece.

 The book influenced cabinet makers and furniture companies for several generations.
 The work of these generations influenced in turn copies of the original designs and variants of them through the 19th and 20th centuries.